PerttuHamalainen/MediaAI/README.md

 **Day 6 / Wed (Optimization — Perttu Hämäläinen):**

 - Lecture: [Optimization](Lessons/LectureSlides/optimization.pdf).
 Mathematical optimization is at the heart of almost all AI and ML.
 We've already applied optimization when training neural networks; now it's the time to get a bit wider and deeper understanding.
-We'll cover a number of common techniques such as Deep Reinforcement Learning (DRL), Monte Carlo Tree Search (MCTS), and Covariance Matrix Adaptation Evolution Strategy (CMA-ES).
+We'll cover a number of common techniques such as Deep Reinforcement Learning (DRL) and Covariance Matrix Adaptation Evolution Strategy (CMA-ES).
 - Exercise: Experiment with abstract art generation using [CLIPDraw](https://colab.research.google.com/github/kvfrans/clipdraw/blob/main/clipdraw.ipynb) and [StyleCLIPDraw](https://colab.research.google.com/github/pschaldenbrand/StyleCLIPDraw/blob/master/Style_ClipDraw.ipynb).
 First, follow the notebook instructions to get the code to generate something.
 Then try different text prompts and different drawing parameters.
 - Exercise (hard, optional): Modify CLIPDraw or StyleCLIPDraw to use CMA-ES instead of Adam.
 This should allow more robust results if you use high abstraction (only a few drawing primitives), which tends to make Adam more probable to get stuck in a bad local optimum.
 For reference, you can see this old course exercise on [Generating abstract adversarial art using CMA-ES](http://colab.research.google.com/github/PerttuHamalainen/MediaAI/blob/master/Code/Jupyter/CMA-ES_Art.ipynb).
 Note: You can also combine CMA-ES and Adam by first finding an approximate solution with CMA-ES and then finetuning with Adam.
 - Unity exercise (optional): [Discovering billiards trick shots in Unity](Code/Unity/IntelligentPool).
 Download the project folder and test it in Unity.